GraysonMMartin/GraysonMMartin.github.io/_projects/cs2831_project.md

 ### Model 6

 SCSE attention blocks were incorporated in the decoder to recalibrate feature channels and focus on important regions {% cite roy2018recalibratingfullyconvolutionalnetworks %}.
+SCSE blocks recalibrate feature responses by adaptively weighting each channel through a squeeze operation (global average pooling) followed by an excitation step using fully connected layers and sigmoid activation.
+This mechanism allows the network to emphasize important features while suppressing irrelevant ones, enhancing the model's focus on key regions of the feature maps.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">